nchapman/fs-lru-cache/README.md

   // Block on disk writes.
 Default: false
   // When false, writes return immediately after updating memory.
 When true, writes wait for disk persistence
   syncWrites: false,

+  // Enable multi-process mode.
+Default: false
+  // When enabled, multiple processes can share the same cache directory
+  multiProcess: true,

+  // Multi-process sync interval in milliseconds.
+Default: 1000
+  // Only used when multiProcess is true
+  syncInterval: 1000,
 });
 ```